vitamin d in pregnancy

 Sources of Vitamin D

-Vitamin D is also added to all infant formula milk, as well as some breakfast cereals, fat spreads and non-dairy milk alternatives.
-The amounts added to these products can vary and might only be small.
+Vitamin D is often added to various food products, such as infant formula milk, certain breakfast cereals, fat spreads, and non-dairy milk alternatives.
+The specific amounts of vitamin D added to these products may vary and can be relatively low.

-In the United States, commercially fortified cow’s milk is the largest source of dietary vitamin D, containing approximately 100 international units of vitamin D per 8 ounces.
-Vitamin D intake can be estimated by multiplying the number of cups of milk consumed per day by 100 (two cups milk = 200 international units vitamin D).
-In other parts of the world, cereals and bread products are often fortified with vitamin D.
+Commercially fortified cow’s milk is a significant dietary source of vitamin D, providing approximately 100 international units of vitamin D per 8 ounces (equivalent to two cups of milk providing 200 international units of vitamin D).
+In different regions of the world, cereals and bread products are commonly fortified with vitamin D.